mleue/spiegel/README.md

 ## What it is

 In order to function, **spiegel** needs both a server and a client.
-The server uses your an instance of your class and exposes an API via http which 1:1 mirrors the methods and properties on the object.
+The server uses an instance of your class and exposes an API via http which 1:1 mirrors the methods and properties on the object.
 If any of those endpoints is called, the server simply calls the respective method on the object it keeps locally.
 The client is started with your class and an address to the server.
 It replaces all methods and properties on the class with http requests to the respective endpoint on the remote mirror object that is running as an http server.

 The client looks and behaves just like if you had a local instance of the object in memory, but instead it generates all behavior by communicating with the mirrored object.